zhxie/ikago/README.md

 `-log path`: (Optional) Log.

 `-monitor port`: (Optional) Port for monitoring.
 If this value is set, IkaGo will host HTTP server on `localhost:port` and print JSON statistics on it.
 You can observe observe traffic on [IkaGo-web](http://ikago.ikas.ink).

+#### FakeTCP options

+`-mtu`: (Optional) MTU.
+MTU is set in traffic between the client and the server.

+`-kcp`: (Optional) Enable KCP.
+This option needs to be set consistently between the client and the server.

+`-kcp-mtu`, `-kcp-sndwnd`, `-kcp-rcvwnd`, `-kcp-datashard`, `-kcp-parityshard`, `-kcp-acknodelay`: (Optional) KCP tuning options.
+These options need to be set consistently between the client and the server.
+Please refer to the [kcp-go](https://godoc.org/github.com/xtaci/kcp-go).

+`-kcp-nodelay`, `-kcp-interval`, `kcp-resend`, `kcp-nc`: (Optional) KCP tuning options.
+These options need to be set consistently between the client and the server.
+Please refer to the [kcp](https://github.com/skywind3000/kcp/blob/master/README.en.md#protocol-configuration).

 ### Client options